 - a blocked flue to an open fire or boiler

-Social landlords must also meet Gas Safety regulations and provide at least one smoke alarm in the property.
+Social landlords must also meet Gas Safety regulations.

 Visit the Scottish Government website for more information on the Right to Repair.